anandsh123/bssdatepicker/README.md

 })
 export class AppModule { }
  ```
-Note : I consider you already have installed the bootstrap module and imported like above example,because this __BSSuperDatePickerModule__ module workes on bootstrap date picker.
+Note : I consider you already have installed the bootstrap module and imported like above example,because this __BSSuperDatePickerModule__ module works on bootstrap date picker.

 ## Usage
 Just set the __option__ attribute in your existing bootstrap date picker as below :